barbora-sobolova/wildlife_pollution_analysis/README.md

 - Vorpommersche Boddenlandschaft

 ### Day of the sample collection
 The samples of the main dataset were collected from 1.
 August 2023 to 31.
 January 2025, always during the hunting season creating a gap with no observations during the spring and early summer months.
-For this reason we consider only the day of the year for the model fitting.
+For this reason we disregard the information about the year and consider only the day of the year for the model fitting.
+One observation (Z91) was collected on 29.
+May, which again creates a gap between the bulk of the observations and this single one.
+As a result, we [remove it](https://github.com/barbora-sobolova/wildlife_pollution_analysis/blob/7539a1069e44b9deb6273ade462eb739d9a230ff/scripts/Fit_interval_reg.R#L18C1-L22C33) before the model fitting.

+For the additional dataset, we have observations from the spring and summer too.
+Therefore, the timeline there spans 1.
+August to 9.
+July and we do use observation Z91 here.

+The 'throwing away' of the year information takes place in the [`unify_year`](https://github.com/barbora-sobolova/wildlife_pollution_analysis/blob/7539a1069e44b9deb6273ade462eb739d9a230ff/functions/helper_functions.R#L175-L186) function.

 ## Reproducibility
 All code was run using `R` version **4.5.0**  with the following packages